ApanLoon/EmpyrionStuff/README.md

     * BaseBlockTypes: Generate a series of blocks of increasing type ids.
 Most likely generates an EPB that can't be spawned.
 Debug only.

 ## EPBLab
-A Windows application with a graphical user interface for examining EPB files.
+A Windows application with a graphical user interface for examining, modifying or creating EPB files.
 * General
     * Create structures such as: Box, box frame, pyramid, sphere, and some for debugging
 * Summary